 In fatal cases, death occurs most often between 8 and 9 days after symptom onset, usually preceded by severe blood loss and shock.

-- enzyme-linked immunosorbent assay (ELISA);
+- antibody-capture enzyme-linked immunosorbent assay (ELISA)

-- antigen detection tests;
+- antigen-capture detection tests

-- serum neutralization test;
+- serum neutralization test

 - virus isolation by cell culture.

-Treatment and vaccine
+Treatment and vaccines